I'm getting conflicting information about whether Medicare covers my specific medication. How can I get a definitive answer?

 This is why it is so important to actually meet with an agent in person who has several carriers they write for.
 The agent can put the members in the carrier's formulary to make sure the medication is covered

-Every Advantage plan and every Part D plan has a drug formulary containing all the drugs that the plan covers.
+Every Advantage plan and every Part D plan have a drug formulary containing all the drugs that the plan covers.
 However, in our current global economy, that list will be very unreliable, I'm sorry to say!
 That is why you must check with the wide variety of online US and Canadian discount websites which can save you the copay money.
-The most popular of which is GoodRx.com.
+The most popular of which is GoodRx website.
 The maximum out of pocket cost for ALL of the drugs you take is $2,000 this year.
 Medicare keeps track of this.
 But if you use a Canadian pharmacy, the expense in using them won't be applied toward that deductible.
 Then in each calendar year, it begins all over again.

 The only truly definitive answer comes at the pharmacy when you pick up your medication.
 Accurate answers before you pick up your medication may come from your insurance company.
 You may call their customer service line to discuss your medication questions and coverage provisions.
 They will help you to know if the medication is on-formulary and if any extra approval is required through prior-authorization or step therapy.
 You can also ask them if there are similar medications that would be covered at a lower cost so that you may discuss those options with your doctor or pharmacist.
 If they are telling you something different than you expect, you can ask to speak to a supervisor to figure out why you’re getting a different price quote or coverage determination from your pharmacy or from their online formulary tool.